 What if I didn't know I needed a tourist visa?
 If you can prove that you fulfill all the requirements to obtain the tourist visa you may possibly, and exceptionally, be issued a tourist visa upon arrival.

 How long can I stay in Bolivia on a tourist visa?
-For however long your visa allows, but no more than 90 days per year.
-No tourist may stay in Bolivia longer than 90 days per year.
+For however long your visa allows, but no more than 90 days per calendar year.
+No tourist may stay in Bolivia longer than 90 days per calendar year.
 This is strictly enforced.

 How long can I stay in Bolivia if I don't need a visa?
-Even if no tourist visa is required of you, the 90-day per year rule applies to all tourists.
+Even if no tourist visa is required of you, the 90-day per calendar year rule applies to all tourists.
 Your entry date will be stamped in your passport upon arrival.

 Why was I given only 30 days, not 90?
 If you obtain your visa upon arrival, officials at borders and airports may stamp your passport for 30 days.
 Tell them you plan to stay longer, or extend it at Immigration.